Safe at Seminary

 Stay home if you are sick.

-Any employee who is, or even believes he/she may be, sick is expected to stay home and to contact their health care provider to be tested.
-If the test confirms an illness, the employee must quarantine at home immediately.
-This includes any employee that passed a temperature and health check prior to reporting to work but later become ill during the course of the day.
-A touch-less thermometer will be available in Human Resources, as well as in each building complex, for use by employees who are not able to check their temperature prior to arriving on site.
+Any employee or student who is, or even believes he/she may be, sick is expected to stay home and to contact their health care provider to be tested.
+If the test confirms an illness, the person must isolate at home immediately.
+This includes any person that passed a temperature and health check prior to coming to a Seminary site but later become ill during the course of the day.
+A touch-less thermometer will be available in Human Resources or Student Services (Wilmore campus), as well as in each building complex, for use by persons who are not able to check their temperature prior to arriving on site.

 - Shortness of breath or difficulty breathing